PicNet/Centazio/readme.md

 #### Data Integration, Workflow and Master Data Platform by PicNet

 Centazio is a data integration platform created for .Net developers.
 Centazio provides the following features:
-* Sophisticated CLI the help you with the management of your cloud resources
+- Sophisticated CLI the help you with the management of your cloud resources
-* A robust, fault-tolerant framework for building integrations
+- A robust, fault-tolerant framework for building integrations
-* A workflow engine to automate manual tasks
+- A workflow engine to automate manual tasks
-* A centralised reporting database that integrates all your data from disparate systems
+- A centralised reporting database that integrates all your data from disparate systems
-* Guidance on best-practices for data integration
+- Guidance on best-practices for data integration

 <p align="center">
   <a href="https://picnet.com.au/application-integration-services/">
     <img src="https://www.picnet.com.au/images/centazio-assets/centazio_cli.png" alt="Centazio CLI" width="460">
   </a>
 </p>

+# Principles
+- Zero Trust:
+  - Expect all systems to go down, expect Centazio to go down.
+However, if something goes down, never bring down other parts of the environment
+  - Expect APIs to change without warning, expect data to be incorrect and need cleansing.
+Never trust, always confirm and apply your own level of validation
+- Core Storage:
+  - Data from all system should be stored in a central database that is ideal for reporting and business workflows.
+  - The core storage database uses business language, independent of the source systems
+  - The core storage is the only source of data when writing to target systems
+- Independence:
+  - All systems should be independent and totally ignorant of other systems
+  - All integrations to systems should be done in an isolated fashion
+  - Integration steps should be isolated from other steps
+- Main Steps:
+  - Read: When reading data from a source system, this data should be read with as little modification as possible.
+    This raw data can be saved in a staging area to be later cleanse.
+The read step should not worry about validation, cleansing, etc.
+  - Promote: Promoting staging data to Core Storage is done by Promote functions.
+All data cleansing, basic aggregation, transformation and language standadisation should be done in the Promote step.
+  - Write: Writing data to target systems is done in this step.
+All data for writing should come from the Core Storage database and never directly from source systems.
+  - Other: Any other integration function, such as data aggregation, machine learning, reporting, workflows, etc. Can be done by 'Other' functions.

+# Serverless / Independence
+The principles descibed above are ideally serviced by using Serverless architectures.
+Each system and step should be its own totally isolated serverless function.
+For instance, reading data from System1 to write to System 2 will be broken down into the following Serverless functions:

+- System1ReadFunction
+- System1PromoteFunction
+- System2WriteFunction

+Each of these functions are independent of each other, can be independently developed, tested, documented, etc.  They are also fault tollerant of failures in any other function.

+Centazio currently supports Self Hosting, AWS Lambda and Azure Functions based deployments for Centazio Functions.

 # Getting Started